The quest for Rwanda to eradicate poverty remains unchanged – with the latest poverty levels exhibiting very small variance compared to 2014 figures.

 NISR also measured extreme poverty using Rwf105, 064 poverty line per adult equivalent per year.

-Meanwhile, Western Province is ranked.
+Meanwhile, Western Province is ranked the poorest.
 Five out of seven districts in this province are among the last 15 districts with alarming numbers of extreme poverty.

 On the other hand, Kicukiro, Gasabo and Nyarugenge districts in the capital Kigali are respectively first, second and third districts with lowest levels of poverty.